fmcgeough/fmcgeough.github.io/_posts/2024-07-26-ex-sleeplock.md

 When a message arrives for any of brod partition processes the brod code calls the app's implementation of `handle_message/2`.
-The app is responsible for processing the mesasge and returning a value that lets brod know whether to "commit" the offset of the read message, just "ack" the message or tell Kafka nothing.
+The app is responsible for processing the message and returning a value that lets brod know whether to "commit" the offset of the read message, just "ack" the message or tell Kafka nothing.

 The callback is typically code that is going to examine the incoming Kafka message